 Olympus OM2n – I purchased this 1970’s camera from a man in Nottingham who was ready to retire.
 He had “moved to digital” and I had always wanted a peice of history in my collection.
 This takes 35mm film and is built like a tank.
 Due to the cost of film development, I may use this camera maybe 2-3 times a year.
 Do you have any vintage camera gear?

-Does camera gear matter?
+Does camera equipment matter?

 Yes and No… I used to think the most amazing pictures were taken with an amazing camera.
-But there is more to photography than spending £££ on gear.
+But there is more to photography than spending £££ on equipment.
 I have found that spending £1000 extra on a new camera body does not equal 100% more quality in your photos.
 You are better off investing in locations and lighting than newer camera bodies.
 Don’t forget composition and post production matter too.
 Does new stuff make you feel good?
 Hell yeah!
 Is it worth it… I will let you be the judge of that.